 3. Observe your child’s expressions.

-4. Notice others’ body language.
+4. Notice other people’s body language.

 5. Discuss what’s expected in different situations.